 It took a while to restore my confidence in soufflés – say around four years? – when last spring, in the wilderness of a long lockdown, I had nothing to lose and only experience to gain.
 I whipped up a mixed berry meringue in vibrant hot pink, much like a lipstick I could only dream to possess, piled it into ramekins (not a bowl this time) and baked tall pearly berry soufflés.
 They were melt-in-the-mouth soft, sharp from the berries, and I was proud of myself.

 Now, I’m in France, the country of soufflés.
 That said, my French food intake has been remarkably poor.
-We eat tartiflette, crêpes, and hundreds of croque madames, but we also devour gyozas, lasagne, and slap-up English breakfasts on Sundays.
+We eat the chalet-staple tartiflette, crêpes, and hundreds of croque madames, but we also devour gyozas, lasagne, and slap-up English breakfasts on Sundays.
 A high proportion of the French food I eat is made by myself, an English woman who is improvising most of the time.
-However, thanks to my new found confidence in soufflé-making, and to the ramekins in my cupboard, my kitchen was my stage for the French food pièce de résistance that was about to be produced.
+However, thanks to my new found confidence in soufflé-making, and to the ramekins in my cupboard, my kitchen was the stage for the French food pièce de résistance that was about to be produced.

 The enigma that is a crab soufflé